GillianMcHugo/UCD_CodeClub_website/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: A bioinformatics group for PhD students at UCD
+bio: A bioinformatics group for students and staff at UCD

 #education:
 #  courses: